 Although she loved her time in-house, Meredith’s entrepreneurial itch begged for scratching, and she made her triumphant return to EntrePartner in the summer of 2017.
-She is ecstatic about resuming her work with established and growing business owners and helping them realize their vision.
-She uses her unique experience and perspective from being on-the-ground inside an organization with rocket-ship growth to provide practical advice and risk assessment to her clients.
+She currently serves as “of counsel” to the firm.

 Mike did the big law firm thing.
 He represented huge clients (and small ones) in land use, environmental, real estate, and property tax matters, both as a trial lawyer and a transactional attorney.
 But he was always nagged by the idea that the clients that needed him most (the small companies, emerging entities, entrepreneurs, and budding franchisors) couldn’t afford his big-firm rates.

 So now he does the same work, for the same companies, at a fraction of the rate.
 He loves helping clients noodle their next big deal, and excels in the fog of battle, too.
 He has experience arbitrating large commercial matters and serves as outside general counsel to franchises and small companies.

 When Mike takes his lawyer pants off, he spends his time coddling the (two) dogs, perfecting urban landscapes, punishing people at the poker table, and driving fast cars.